 Mushrooms, butter and a frying pan - that's a recipe for a simple pleasure.
-And it will happily serve any meal: breakfast, lunch or a side dish for dinner.
+And it will happily serve any meal: breakfast, lunch or a side dish at dinner.

 Simple things are the best

-There is no better extra to your breakfast egg on toast than a pile of scorched brown slices.
+Is there a better side dish to a steak than fried mushrooms and onions?
+Or a nicer extra to your breakfast egg on toast than a pile of scorched brown slices?

 How to cook mushrooms?

 It’s a simple dish, a simple pleasure but fried mushrooms have to be cooked properly.
 The cardinal sin against fried breakfast is not microwaved bacon, or cardboard sausages – it’s limpid, soggy pale mushrooms.